Keyclic/docs-en/reports.rst

 **In progress and closing operation**

-After being accepted, the operation will be changed to "in progress" then "resolved", either by the assigned member or the admin.
+After being assigned, the operation will be changed to "in progress" then "resolved", either by the assigned member or the admin.

 **Life cycle of an operation**